 Become a Physical Therapist Assistant.
-A physical therapist assistant (PTA) uses a variety of equipment and exercise to help people with conditions limiting their ability to move and perform activities.
+A physical therapist assistant (PTA) uses a variety of exercise and equipment to help people with conditions limiting their ability to move and perform activities.
 As a PTA, you’ll work under the direction and supervision of a physical therapist.

 Our five-semester associate degree program includes classroom instruction, practice in skills lab and clinical experience.
 You’ll learn the art and science of therapy treatment.
 You’ll have the knowledge, skill, and attitudes needed to help physical therapists provide treatment to improve and restore mobility, relieve pain and prevent or lessen physical disabilities.